ynovel/massivestress/README.md

-# Massive Stress
+# Massive Stress Framework
-Multi-Cloud Multi-Runner Stress Test Tool.
+Multi-Cloud Multi-Runner Stress Test Framework.

 This tool is created for purpose of convenient stress testing to measure performance and reliability of systems.